 Some writers work well with finance and business topics; some don’t.
 Some work well with health and well-being topics; others don’t.
 You’ll get the ghostwriter that best matches your needs.

-Some authors have told us they need to hire a professional book writer for their skill and experise:
+Some authors have told us they need to hire a professional book writer because they lack the skill and expertise:

 - “I want it to sound a bit more professional than how I did it.”